ezraroi/Human-AI-Collab/output/manuscript_sections.md

 Your synthesis:
 - System-level dialogue (Human + Journal + AI)
-- Each component provides necessary channel
+- Each component supports the conditions for the two channels to coordinate
 - Human: provides both channels + container
 - Journal: materializes integration
-- AI: provides optimal tension in Channel 2
+- AI: provides symbolic challenge in Channel 2 that initializes productive tension
 - Time: allows recursive strengthening

 ### The Missing Piece in Psychoanalytic Theory